Khamani Griffin

 Khamani Griffin (born August 1, 1998) is an American actor.
-He is best known for portraying Bobby James on the UPN/The CW sitcom All Of Us as well as Tolee in the animated television series Ni Hao, Kai-Lan.
-He starred as Ben Hinton in Daddy Day Care (2003) and appeared in Grey's Anatomy, ER, and My Name Is Earl.
+He is best known for portraying Bobby James on the UPN/The CW sitcom All of Us as well as Tolee in the animated television series Ni Hao, Kai-Lan.
+He starred as Ben Hinton in Daddy Day Care (2003) and appeared in Grey's Anatomy, ER, NCIS, and My Name Is Earl.
 He has been nominated for three Young Artist Awards for Daddy Day Care and All of Us.

 He also made an appearance in Lil' Kim's music video for her song "Download".
-Khamani had a main role on the popular game show Are You Smarter Than a 5th Grader? until its series finale on September 18, 2009.
+Khamani had a main role on the first syndicated season of the popular game show Are You Smarter Than a 5th Grader? in 2009.